How to Help Someone With Anxiety

 Don’t make it about the anxiety; make it about spending time and having fun together.
 Focus on creating great, new memories.

 Let your friends or family member know that you are there for them and that they call you, any day and at any hour.
-If they aren’t the type that likes to talk on the phone, let them know that they can also text you whenever they feel that they need to talk.
+If they are not the type that likes to talk on the phone, let them know that they can also text you whenever they feel that they need to talk.